 How much you could borrow?
 Have a look at our latest mortgage deals to find out likely fees and interest rates.
 You can calculate online how much your repayments would be based on different interest rates with our mortgage repayment calculator.
-Or you can talk to a Reeds Rains mortgage adviser who will be able to discuss the different criteria lenders may have for how they calculate the amount they would be willing to lend you.
+Or you can talk to an Embrace Financial Services mortgage adviser who will be able to discuss the different criteria lenders may have for how they calculate the amount they would be willing to lend you.

 With branches across the UK, we could already have your new home on our online property database.
-Search hundreds of properties online.
 Here are a few considerations to help you find the right home and understand what happens next.